zdravkov/kendo-docs/getting-started/web/sortable/integration.md

 The Sortable widget may be used for reordering Kendo UI Grid/ListView items via drag and drop.

->**Important:** Sortable widget reorders the HTML DOM elements.
+>**Important:** The Sortable widget reorders the HTML DOM elements.
 It will not update automatically the position of the items in the DataSource.
 It is responsibility of the developer to update the DataSource.

 ## Prerequisites